SHiYANDU/marathon-analysis/notes/amiel.md

 1. Base (has -1 for not finishing marathon in Y)
 2. sex as -1, 1, not 0
 3. subtract means from everything
+4. Subtract mean from everything except age, finishing ratio, timeweight and sex

+plot for each feature individually.

-Plot idea: bar chard of average error ratio for each feature compared to another bar chart of the ratio of a few select combinations.
+Plot idea: bar chart of average error ratio for each feature compared to another bar chart of the ratio of a few select combinations.